Adam-Bozek/bachelors-thesis-app/client-app/README.md

 }
 ```

 This structure serves as a template for creating new questions.
+A_a_A.json = adjectives and adverbs

 # FEATURES